AlexxNB/derver/README.md

 ## Using Middlewares

 You may use any common middleware(like Express middlewares) to add additional functionality for you server. `derver()` function returns the object with methods:
+ - `sub` - run callback to register middlewares for specified subpath
  - `use` - run middleware for all HTTP methods
  - `get` - run middleware for GET method only
  - `post` - run middleware for POST method only